timker/docs/wiki/CSharp-Add-ServiceStack-Reference.md

 ```

 ### IncludeTypes
-Is used as a Whitelist that can be used to specify only the types you would like to have code-generated:
+Is used as a Whitelist to specify only the types you would like to have code-generated:
 ```
 /* Options:
 IncludeTypes: GetTechnology,GetTechnologyResponse